-Results: The mean (\pm SD) age of patients with knee OA was 56.6 \pm 10.2 years.
+Results: The mean (±SD) age of patients with knee OA was 56.6 ± 10.2 years.
 Seventy-point-six percent of patients were female.
 67.6% and 32.4% of patients were in stages 2 and 3 of the disease, respectively.
 IKDC, WOMAC, TAS, and EQ-VAS scores in knees under PRP injection and control of knees, three and six months after injection showed significant improvement.
 Three and six months after the intervention, IKDC, WOMAC, TAS, and EQ-VAS scores in the PRP and control knees were not significant (P > 0.05).
 Inter-group comparison indicated that the IKDC score significantly increased six months in comparison to three months (P = 0.048) in PRP knees, but not significant in the control knees (P = 0.133).
-TAS score in PRP and control knees significantly increased six months after injection.
-WOMAC and EQ-VAS score in PRP and control knees in PRP and control knees significantly increased six months after injection.
+TAS score in PRP and control knees significantly increased six months compared to three months after injection.
+WOMAC and EQ-VAS score in PRP and control knees was not significant at six months in comparison to three months after the